cyclejs-community/component-combinators/documentation/runTestScenario.md

  * @typedef {Object} Output
  * @typedef {{diagram: string, values: Object.<string, Input>}} Sequence
  * @typedef {Object} ExpectedRecord
- *   @property {?function (outputs:Array<Output>)} transformFn
+ * @property {?function (output:Output):Output} transform
- *   @property {!Array<Output>} outputs
+ * @property {Array<Output>} outputs
  * @property {?String} successMessage
  * @property {!function (Array<Output>, Array<Output>), String} analyzeTestResults
  * @typedef {!Object.<string, ExpectedRecord>} ExpectedTestResults
  * @typedef {{diagram: string, values:*}} Input
- * - only one key,value pair though
+ * only one key,value pair though
  * @typedef {Object.<string, Input>} SourceInput
- * - only one key,value pair though
+ * only one key,value pair though
+ * @typedef {Object} TestRunnerSettings
+ * @property {Number} tickDuration
+ * @property {Number} waitForFinishDelay
+ * @property {function(error:Exception):void} errorHandler
+ * @property {function(actual, expected):void} analyzeTestResults By contract, should throw if actual != expected
+ * @property {Object.<String, function():Subject>} sourceFactory hashmap associating a mocked source to a subject factory.
+The factory should create a subject through which test inputs are emitted
+ * @property {Object.<String, function(mockedObj, sourceSpecs, stream):*>} mocks The keys of `mocks` are the mocked object to build.
+Those mocked objects are passed as a source to the sources parameter of the tested component function (:: Sources -> Sinks, where Sources :: Object.<key, Source>).
+ * Mocked source objects are build iteratively.
+As such, the function referred to here is a reducing function, which receives as first parameter the current value of the constructed mocked object, an additional parameter allowing for further parameterization, and the subject by which test inputs will flow for that (mock object, sourceSpecs) instance.
+ * Best is to review the tests to have a more precise understanding of the mechanism.
  */

 ```

 ### `runTestScenario`
 As extracted for current source code (as of `v0.1.0`),
 ```
 /**
- * Tests a function which takes a collection of streams and returns a
- * collection of streams.
-In the current implementation, a collection of
- * streams refers to a hash object (POJO or Plain Old Javascript Object).
+ * Tests a function which takes a collection of streams and returns a collection of streams.
+In the current implementation, a collection of streams refers to a hash object (POJO or Plain Old Javascript Object).
- * The function is run on some inputs, and its output is compared against the
- * expected values defined in a test case object.
+ * The function is run on some inputs, and its output is compared against the expected values defined in a test case object.
  *
  * ### Test execution
- * Input values are emitted on their respective input streams according to
- * an order defined by the array `inputs` (rows) and the marble diagrams
+ * Input values are emitted on their respective input streams according to an order defined by the array `inputs` (rows) and the marble diagrams (columns).
- * (columns).
 That order is such that the first column is emitted first, and
  * then subsequent columns in the marble diagrams are emitted next.
  * The time interval between column emission is configurable (`tickDuration`).
- * When there are no more input values to emit, a configurable amount of
- * time must lapse for the test to conclude (`waitForFinishDelay`).
+ * When there are no more input values to emit, a configurable amount of time must lapse for the test to conclude (`waitForFinishDelay`).
- * Output values are optionally transformed, then hashed by output streams and
- * gathered into an output object which is compared against expected values.
+ * Output values are optionally transformed, then hashed by output streams and gathered into an output object which is compared against expected values.
- * If there is a discrepancy between actual and expected values, an
- * exception is raised.
+ * If there is a discrepancy between actual and expected values, an exception is raised.
  *
  * The testing behaviour can be configured with the following settings :
  * - tickDuration :
- *   - the interval between the emission of a column of inputs and the next one
+ *   - the interval (ms) between the emission of a column of inputs and the next one
  * - waitForFinishDelay :
- *   - the time lapse in ms after the last input is emitted, after which the
- *   test is terminated
+ *   - the time lapse (ms) after the last input is emitted, after which the test is terminated
  * - errorHandler :
- *   - in case an exception is raised, the corresponding error is passed
- *   through that error handler
+ *   - in case an exception is raised, the corresponding error is passed through that error handler
  * - mocks :
  *   - only used if one of the input source key is of the form
- *   x!y, where x is the source identifier, and y is called the
+ *   x!y, where x is the source identifier, and y is called the source qualifier
- *   source qualifier
- *   - matches a source identifier to a mock function which produces a
- *   mocked object to be used in lieu of an input source
+ *   - matches a source identifier to a factory function which produces a mocked object to be used in lieu of an input source
- *   - for instance, `DOM!.button@click` as an entry in the `inputs`
- *   hash MUST correspond to a `DOM` entry in the `mocks` object
+ *   - for instance, `DOM!.button@click` as a key in the `inputs` parameter corresponds to a `DOM` entry in the `mocks` object passed in settings
  *   - the mock function takes three parameters :
  *     - mockedObj :
- *       - current accumulated value of the mock object
+ *       - current constructed value of the mock object (object is iteratively constructed)
  *     - sourceSpecs :
  *       - correspond to the `y` in `x!y`
  *     - stream :
- *       - subject which is produced by the matching factory
+ *       - subject passed to transmit input values for the corresponding mocked object
  * - sourceFactory :
- *   - entries whose keys are of the form `x!y` where `x` is the
- *   identifier for the corresponding source stream, and `y` is the
- *   qualifier for that same source.
-That key is matched to a function
- *   which takes no parameter and returns a stream to be used to emit
- *   input values (hence MUST be a subject).
+ *   - entries whose keys are of the form `x!y` where `x` is the identifier for the corresponding source stream, and `y` is the qualifier for that same source.
+That key is matched to a function which takes no parameter and returns a stream to be used to emit input values (hence MUST be a subject).
  *
  * @param {Array<SourceInput>} inputs
  * Inputs are passed in the form of an array
- * - Each element of the array is a POJO which exactly ONE key which is the
- * identifier for the tested function's corresponding input stream
+ * - Each element of the array is a POJO which exactly ONE key which is the identifier for the tested function's corresponding input stream
- *   - Input values for a given input streams are passed using the marble
+ *   - Input values for a given input streams are passed using the marble diagram syntax
- *   diagram syntax
- * @param {ExpectedTestResults} expected Object whose key correspond to
- * an output stream identifier, matched to an object containing the
- * data relevant to the test case :
+ * @param {ExpectedTestResults} expected Object whose key corresponds to an output stream identifier, matched to an object containing the data relevant to the test case :
  *   - outputs : array of expected values emitted by the output stream
  *   - successMessage : description of the test being performed
- *   - analyzeTestResults : function which receives the actual, expected,
- *   and test messages information.
-It MUST raise an exception if the test
- *   fails.
-Typically this function fulfills the same function as the usual
- *   `assert.equal(actual, expected, message)`.
+ *   - analyzeTestResults : function which receives the actual, expected, and test messages information.
+It MUST raise an exception if the test fails.
+Typically this function fulfills the same function as the usual `assert.equal(actual, expected, message)`.
+That function is optional.
+It also has lower precedence over the function with the same name passed in settings, if any.
- *   - transformFn : function which transforms the actual outputs from a stream.
+ *   - transform : function which transforms the actual outputs from a stream.
- *   That transform function can be used to remove fields, which are irrelevant
- *   or non-reproducible (for instance timestamps), before comparison.
+ *   That transform function can be used to remove fields, which are irrelevant or non-reproducible (for instance timestamps), before comparison.
  *
- *   ALL output streams returned by the tested function must have defined
- *   expected results, otherwise an exception will be thrown
+ *   ALL output streams returned by the tested function must have defined expected results, otherwise an exception will be thrown.
  * @param {function(Sources):Sinks} testFn Function to test
- * @param {{tickDuration: Number, waitForFinishDelay: Number}} _settings
+ * @param {TestRunnerSettings} _settings
- * @throws
- */
-function runTestScenario(inputs, expected, testFn, _settings)
+ * @throws when a predefined contract is broken, or when the tested function throws */
 ```

-### Marble syntax
+## Marble syntax
 The marble syntax used for representing input sequences is inspired from
 `rxjs5`'s [writing marble tests](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md).